yoshi-1224/gsoc-submission/README.md

 ### Feature 2: Helm input type

-This creates the Python binding to `helm template` command written in Golang such that users can render helm templates as a new input type to kapitan.
+This creates the Python binding to `helm template` command written in Golang such that users can render helm templates as a new input type to kapitan without the helm executable or Tiller server.
 The original issue is found [here](https://github.com/deepmind/kapitan/issues/143).
 The documentation is available [here](https://kapitan.dev/compile/#helm).

 This feature has been merged.
 The code can be found in this [PR](https://github.com/deepmind/kapitan/pull/307) on Github.